khitczenko/contextual-dl/README.md

 - nocontrast: Each row corresponds to the Earthmover's distance calculated between one pair of contexts in the non-contrastive case.
 This is output when nIter = 1.
 - nolongvowels: Each row corresponds to the Earthmover's distance calculated between one pair of contexts in the contrastive case (but where long vowels are removed).
 This is output when nIter = 1.
 - summary: Calculates summary statistics that compare the contrastive and non-contrastive findings in XXX_contrast.csv and XXX_nocontrast.csv.
 Each row corresponds to one iteration of one corpus size (either contrastive or non-contrastive).
 It reports summary statistics of that run, which are used for making the lineplots.
 Note that this file is not output when long vowels are removed.

-Feel free to reach out to Kasia Hitczenko!